HtwoO/piMotionDetectionCam/README.md

 ###Run the program

-Signup a [QiNiu Cloud Storage（七牛存存储）](http://www.qiniu.com/) account.
+Signup for a [QiNiu Cloud Storage（七牛云存储）](http://www.qiniu.com/) account.
 Fill in the appropriate field in the file credentials.py with your own QiNiu service information.
 ```
 QINIU_ACCESS_KEY = ''
 QINIU_SECRET_KEY = ''